esyede/rakit/packages/docs/data/localization.md

 echo trans('marketing.welcome');
 ```

-Notice how the dot (period) is used to separate `marketing` and `welcome`?
-The text before the dot refers to the language file name, while the text after the dot refers to a specific key within that file.
+The part before the dot is the file name, the rest is the key inside it.

 #### Retrieving a line with default fallback: